myuw-web-components/myuw-compact-card/README.md

 Build the element into a single JavaScript file with `npm run build-element`.
 A single file will be generated in `element/element.js`.
 This build path can be changed in `build-elements.js`

-# Creating a web component

-`title`: The title of the web component.

-`uid`: The unique ID of the card.

-`icon`: The Font Awesome name of the font.

-`url`: The URL to open when the card is clicked.

-`newtab`: `true` or `false` if the window should open in a new tab.